feseha-btc/JS2NAIRR/README.md

     • LICENSE file
     • Any temporary test data or logs.

-🚀 Getting Started
+🚀 # Getting Started
-To run the pipeline, you will need Python 3 and PyTorch with CUDA support configured for your system.
+To use the tool, you will need Python3 and PyTorch with CUDA support configured for your system.
-1. Place your source sequences (all_sequences.fasta)
-2. Create a query oligo set by running first find_longest_fasta.py and then the generate oligo script on it
-3. Alternately, provide your own query sequences named as (query_oligos.fasta) into the Data folder.
-4. Execute the main workflow script from the project root
-5. bash Scripts/run_workflow.sh
-6. The final results will be available in the Data/final_cluster_report.csv.
-7. The project is best used after attending the tutorial.
+The tool is also optimized for GPU processors.

+1. Download the FOPS.tar.gz file to a convenient location.
+2. Uncompress it:   tar -xvzf FOPS.tar.gz which creates tje FOPS directory with all contents.
+3. Change directory to FOPS where you will see three things: the code_runner_FOPS.sh bash script, the data nd ascripts folders.
+4. Call the code runner script with a single file argument.
+The file should contain the names of the files (1 or more) one file per line for each file that vhas a collection of fasta sequences from which tue uswe desires to generate degenerate (fuzzy) oligos to use as PCR primers.
+5. Explore the data directory to understand the setup.
+6. Create a directory like my_data (forexample), put your sequence file(s) in it and call the coderunner like:  bash ../code_runner_FOPS.sh list_of_Files.txt
+7. Sit back and wait for the program to finish.
+8. Read the standard output and follow the file structures to get your oligos.